CustomTypeOne/LoopPatches/README.md

 ### Copy and Paste Commands

 Now that you have a new terminal window opened in the LoopWorkspace folder, you can copy and paste the following sets of commands into that terminal window.
+Each patch must be applied to the correct folder, so you will see change directory (`cd`) commands as well as `git apply` commands.
 If you see the word `error` at the beginning of a line, stop and review the instructions. **DO NOT CONTINUE after an error is observed.** (A whitespace error is a warning and can be ignored.)

 Copy the lines below by hovering the mouse near the top right side of the text and clicking the copy icon.
 When you click the icon, a message that says “Copied” will appear on your screen.